Alfredo Stroessner: Later life and death

-After the coup, Stroessner fled to Brazil, where he lived in exile for the next 17 years.
+After the coup, Stroessner fled to Brazil, where he lived in exile for the next 17 years until his death.

-The eastern city of Puerto Flor de Lis, which had been renamed Puerto Presidente Stroessner in his honor, in 1989 was again renamed Ciudad del Este.
-Asunción's airport had been named after him during his regime, but was later renamed Silvio Pettirossi International Airport.
+The eastern city of Puerto Flor de Lis, which had been renamed Puerto Presidente Stroessner in his honor, was again renamed to Ciudad del Este in 1989 after the end of the dictatorship.
+Asunción's airport had also been named after him during his regime, but was later renamed Silvio Pettirossi International Airport after Paraguayan aviator Silvio Pettirossi.

-In 1992, Martín Almada, an opponent of the dictatorship, and the newspaper Noticias, through journalists Christian Torres, Zulia Giménez, Alberto Ledesma, and José Gregor, among others, discovered the so-called "Archives of Terror", documents that proved that Stroessner had participated in Operation Condor, an anti-communist military agreement for the persecution of exiles, which led to the torture, kidnapping, and murder of thousands of Paraguayans and citizens of the aforementioned countries.
+In 1992, an opponent of the dictatorship named Martín Almada, and the newspaper Noticias through its journalists Christian Torres, Zulia Giménez, Alberto Ledesma, José Gregor, and others, discovered the so-called "Archives of Terror", documents that proved that Stroessner had participated in Operation Condor, an anti-communist military agreement for the persecution of exiles, which led to the torture, kidnapping, and murder of thousands of Paraguayans and citizens of the aforementioned countries.
 Almada would request Stroessner's extradition from Spanish judge Baltasar Garzón.
-At the same time, rumors circulated that Stroessner suffered from skin cancer.
-In 2004, his grandson was nominated for the presidency of the Colorado Party for the Alto Paraná department, because the former dictator enjoyed high popularity in that department, but he was defeated at the polls.
+At the same time, rumors began to circulate that Stroessner was suffering from skin cancer.
+In 2004, Stroessner’s grandson was nominated for the presidency of the Colorado Party for the Alto Paraná department, as the former dictator enjoyed high popularity in that department, but he was ultimately defeated at the polls.

 On July 16, 2006, Stroessner was admitted to Santa Lucía Hospital in Brasília for surgery for two inguinal hernias.
 The results were satisfactory in the first few days, but he then suffered a pulmonary complication that led to pneumonia and kept him in critical condition.
 Stroessner died on 16 August 2006 at the age of 93.
 The immediate cause of death was a stroke.
 The Paraguayan government preemptively dismissed any suggestions for honouring the late president within Paraguay.
 His remains were expected to be transferred to Paraguay in a few months, but the government, led by Colorado candidate Nicanor Duarte Frutos, announced that it would not receive Stroessner's body with honors.
 He tried to return to Paraguay before his death, but he was rebuked and threatened with arrest by the government.